Gaussian Splatting in Style: Experiments

-\textbf{Implementation Details} We build our work on top of the 3DGS\cite{kerbl3Dgaussians} framework and use it to pretrain the Gaussians for each scene.
-For this, we followed the original training regime as suggested by the authors.
-For the 2D stylization module, we use a pretrained VGG \cite{simonyan2014vgg,gatys2016image} and AdaIN\cite{huang2017adain} decoder.
-For obtaining the latent code of input style images, we use a pretrained image encoder used in \cite{radford2021learning}.
-As for the hyperparameters, we set $\lambda_g$ and $\lambda_c$ as 1 and 0.1 respectively.
-We train the tiny MLP for the second stage as per the training regime described in \Cref{fig:pipeline} for 50k iterations.
-For optimization, we use the Adam \cite{kingma2017adam} optimizer with a learning rate of $1e^{-4}$.
+Our implementation is based on the 3DGS~\cite{kerbl3Dgaussians} framework.
+We closely follow the implementation of the method.
+We employ a warmup strategy, similar to Lee et al.~\cite{lee2023compact}, wherein we train 3DGS without our 2D stylization and the 3D Color modules.
+This is so that consistency is established in the initial iterations of the training and initialized Gaussians.
+We do this for the first 3000 iterations.
+Similar to 3DGS training, we allow the Gaussians to densify until 15000 iterations, after which we fix the number of Gaussians in the scene.
+For the 2D stylization module, we use a pre-trained VGG model~\cite{simonyan2014vgg,gatys2016image} and AdaIN decoder~\cite{huang2017adain}.
+We encode the input style images using a pre-trained image encoder ~\cite{radford2021learning}.
+We train an MLP after the warmup as described in ``training regime'' for a total of 150k iterations.
+The MLP is composed of 2 fully connected layers with 64 neurons each.
+For the MHG, we use a resolution of 16 levels, with each level having a feature vector of length 2.
+For optimization, we use the Adam optimizer~ \cite{kingma2017adam} with a learning rate of $1e^{-4}$.
 We run all our experiments on a Nvidia A4500 GPU. \\